-In a prior newsletter I suggested a backpack.
-It is the BEST way to carry your belongings on a tour to Europe, and it is .a good way.
+Small ROLLER Suitcase It is the BEST way to carry your belongings on a tour to Europe, and it is .a good way.
 However — you will be allowed a MAXIMUM of 30 pounds of STUFF.
 It is best to use ONE suitcase with STRONG, WIDE wheels.
 You will also be allowed one carry on - i.e. like an athletic bag.
-YOU ! will need to carry your luggage up to 15 –20 minutes at a time (Rome train station to the Hotel is a 10 minute walk) (Venice Train Station to the Hostel is a 10 minute walk including 52 steps up and 52 steps down various canal bridges).
+YOU will need to carry your luggage up to 15 –20 minutes at a time (Rome train station to the Hotel is a 10 minute walk) (Venice Train Station to the Hostel is a 10 minute walk including 52 steps up and 52 steps down various canal bridges).
 PACK LIGHT WASH OFTEN… DO NOT OVER PACK!!

 The BIGGEST "issues" every year is....
 LUGGAGE … TOO MUCH LUGGAGE

 One measurement of maturity is the quality of our choices.
 When we were young an immature we needed to be taken care of all the time (baby sitter) and because we were young and immature we were given very few freedoms.
 As we mature and learn to make better CHOICES we are allowed to have more freedoms and trust.
 Our tour is based upon the premise that everyone will make mature choices, and will be given freedoms.

 Immature CHOICES result in NO FREEDOMS, NO TRUST, ——— BABY - SITTING.
 The CHOICES are YOURS.

 The US Dollar and the world economy.
 The value of the US dollar is always in a state of change just look in the local newspaper on a regular basis and you will see the daily change.
 Despite this fluctuation in the US dollar it is not anticipated that there will be any change in the price of this years tour.

 How much is it worth?